Beginners, Intermediate, Improvers and Advanced welcome!

 What should I wear for a pole dancing class?

 Most pole dance moves require a good grip on the pole, so bare arms and legs are perfect.
 Ideally wear short shorts and a vest top.
 If you feel uncomfortable feel free to wear tracksuit bottoms and a t-shirt at first, but please be aware this will limit the number of moves you can learn.
 Jewellery can cause injuries and scratch the poles so we ask you to wear as little as possible.
 Don’t use any body lotion or hand cream on the day of your lesson as they make the poles slippery!
-Our drop in lessons are bare foot but certain workshops and parties we dance in high heels – make sure they are comfy and tie securely onto your feet.
+Our usual lessons are bare foot but we have a specific heels class (Filthy Friday) and certain workshops and parties we dance in high heels – make sure they are comfy and tie securely onto your feet.

 What’s the difference between drop in, private lessons, workshops and parties?